Example Programs 1: Get Vision Result from Mech-Vision

 Prerequisites

-2. Automatic calibration has been completed.
+2. Automatic calibration is completed.

-Program Explanation
+Program Description

 The following is a sample program for reference only.

-Workflow Code and description
+Feature Code and description

 Initialize communication parameters